Projects by Geography

 For 2012-2013, Hugh Livingston was the McKnight Foundation Visiting Composer in Residence with the American Composers Forum, working on an outdoor sound and music spectacle staged at the Caponi Art Park in Eagan, MN.
 Fieldwork and recording began in October 2012 with the final event produced to terrific community response on July 7 2013.
 Check Caponi Art Park for details about this wonderful space.

-A new sound garden created in Spring 2014.
+Four new sound garden projects created starting in Spring 2014.
 All the information here.